cosmos/cosmos/WHITEPAPER.md

 (TLD) name such as ".com" or ".org", and each name-registration zone can have its own governance and registration rules.

-TODO: note on integration with zone discovery, see roadmap

 ## Issuance and Incentives #####################################################

 ### The Atom Token